CityOfLosAngeles/aqueduct/README.md

 ### Triggering backfill tasks using the CLI

-- SSH into the ECS container instance
+- SSH into the `aqueduct-airflow` instance.
-- List docker containers using `docker ps`
-- Log in to one of the docker containers using `docker exec -it <container_id> bash`.
-The web server instance is a good choice.
 - Run the desired backfill command, something like `$ airflow backfill main_summary -s 2018-05-20 -e 2018-05-26`

 ## Install Issues